rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 For the moment, there are more users of RsyncOSX than of RsyncUI.
 But the number of users of RsyncUI is growing.
 And Apple is clear: SwiftUI, which RsyncUI is developed by, is the future.
 And RsyncUI has a few more features than RsyncOSX.
 RsyncOSX is still supported, but only issues are fixed and there are no new features.
 Last  update of RsyncOSX was in april 2023.

-*If you are on macOS Sonoma, my recommendation is to use RsyncOSX, not RsyncOSX.*
+*If you are on macOS Sonoma, my recommendation is to use RsyncUI, not RsyncOSX.*

 ## New tasks, verify and synchronizing data